 Do I need PlayStation Plus to play online multiplayer?

-Here's what we know!
+The biggest free-to-play games don't have any barriers, but you'll have to pay for everything else.

-Best answer: Yes and no. It depends on which games you're playing and if you're playing those games on PlayStation Now.
+Best answer: Yes and no. It depends on which games you're playing.
 The general rule of thumb is that you'll need PS Plus to play online multiplayer unless the game is free-to-play.

 Which games can I play online without PS Plus?

+Multiplayer games on PlayStation are divided into two different types: Premium (or paid) games that you buy, and free-to-play games.
+The former can include titles such as Call of Duty: Vanguard, while the latter includes ongoing games such as Fortnite.

 Only free-to-play games can be played online without PlayStation Plus.
-Thankfully, plenty of the most popular games today, like Genshin Impact, Fortnite, Apex Legends, Call of Duty: Warzone, and more, are free-to-play.
+Thankfully, plenty of the most popular games today, like Genshin Impact, Apex Legends, Call of Duty: Warzone, the aforementioned Fortnite, and more, are all free-to-play.
 You can access these games so long as you have an internet connection.

 Do I need PS Plus to play online games in PS Now?

-No. Oddly enough, any game in PlayStation Now can be played online without an active PlayStation Plus membership.
+No. Any game in PlayStation Now can be played online without an active PlayStation Plus membership.
 You can think of this as an extra perk of a PS Now subscription.
 However, if you want to transfer your PS Now game saves from console over to PC for whatever reason, you will need a PS Plus membership to do so.

+It's also important to keep in mind that PlayStation Now won't be around for much longer.
+The service is being integrated into a revamped PlayStation Plus that's slated to begin rolling out starting in June 2022.
+When this happens, PlayStation Now will be no more, and your only option for playing paid multiplayer games will be to subscribe to PlayStation Plus.

 When will PS Plus stop becoming a requirement for online games?

 It's unknown whether Sony will drop PlayStation Plus as a requirement for online play.
 The service has grown well beyond online and multiplayer connectivity in recent years, but it's still a large revenue earner and is used as a way to subsidize the PlayStation Network.
-Unless drastic changes abound, I wouldn't expect PS Plus to go away anytime soon regarding online gameplay.
+Given the amount of revenue it pulls in, unless there are drastic changes sometime in the future, we wouldn't expect PS Plus to go away anytime soon regarding online gameplay.

 Is Xbox the same way?